 Bloostar is NOT just a rocket brought at a higher altitude.
 It is the first launcher fully designed to take advantage from a stratospheric (=quasi-vacuum) ignition.

 The main added values of this solution are the following:

 Zero 2 Infinity is being involved in the 3DEXPERIENCE Lab program to adopt the 3DEXPERIENCE platform on the Cloud.
 For Design, Simulation and Systems solutions through SOLIDWORKS, CATIA, SIMULIA and others to improve Bloostar’s design, run accurate simulations, generate performance tests, and optimize Z2I electronics solutions.
-Moreover, the use of Generative Shape Design will support one of our main challenge: mass optimization.
+Moreover, the use of Generative Shape Design will support one of Bloostar's main challenges: mass optimization.

-Bloostar has an intrinsic simpler design than an existing launch.
-Its development challenges therefore lie in keeping this advantage and optimize its elaboration from system level.
+Bloostar has a simpler design than any existing launcher.
+Therefore, its development challenges lie in using this advantage and optimizing its creation from all levels.

 Apply innovative solutions and engineering across the project.
 During the design, the preparation and the execution of the flight campaign.